 Always reply to attempts to contact you.
 You may be able to make an arrangement to pay.

 If you have a debt that has not been paid, the individual body applies to the court to issue a court order, this could be a liability order or a warrant of control which starts the process to recover the money.

 The warrant or order may then be given to an enforcement company to recover the debt.
 If so, a fee of £75 is added to the amount owed.

 The first step in the three-stage enforcement process is the compliance stage where you are sent a ‘Notice of Enforcement’.

 This gives details of:

-You will have at least seven days (not including Sundays or Bank Holidays) before any further action is taken by the enforcement agent or company, unless a court has decided otherwise.
+You will have at least seven days (not including Sundays or Bank Holidays) before any further action is taken by the enforcement company.

-At this point you should contact the enforcement agent or company immediately to arrange for payment to be made to them.
+At this point you should contact the enforcement company immediately to arrange for payment to be made to them.

 Once a debt is with an enforcement agent, you are required to pay them, rather than the creditor (local authority or government department) you owe money to.

 If you are unable to pay you should still telephone the enforcement company and explain why.

 The ‘Notice of Enforcement’ includes contact details for free debt advice services, so if you’re having difficulty then it might be a good idea to get in touch with them.

 If the enforcement agent or company doesn’t hear from you by the date stated, they will move the matter to the enforcement stage.

 This means you’ll have at least one visit from an enforcement agent to arrange payment, and an additional £235 (plus 7.5% of the original debt over £1500) will be added to the amount owed.
 This fee will be added when the visit takes place, even if the agent only leaves a letter and doesn’t speak to you in person.

-The enforcement agent will carry details of the warrant, their enforcement agent certificate and photographic ID.
+The enforcement agent will carry a copy of the warrant or their instructions to act on their mobile device, together with their enforcement agent certificate and photographic ID.